 Creditors are non-derivative liabilities with fixed or determinable payments.
 The Trust includes in this category short term payables which are expected to be realised within 12 months of the Statement of Financial Position date.

 b.
-Bank loans
+Bank loans and loan notes

-Bank loans and borrowings are initially recognised at the transaction price (including transaction costs), and are subsequently measured at amortised cost using the effective interest method.
+Bank loans and loan notes are initially recognised at the transaction price and are subsequently measured at amortised cost using the effective interest method.